 A concise, current review of the ecology of the genus is provided by Waters et al. (2002), pages 8-10.
-I recommend reading this short piece now, if you're interested; it is available online HERE.

 Limited studies have been done on most of the temperate Australian and New Zealand species.
 The tropical species have seen little work, and what hase been done, indicates that they do not reliably produce annual rings.